HuiLin0220/huilin0220.github.io/_news/announcement_14.md

 related_posts: false
 ---

-I am doing a fulltime job at OPPO US Research Center for .
+I am starting a full-time position at the OPPO US Research Center, focusing on wrist PPG analysis for reliable hypertension risk screening.